Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 You can walk at night in the hotel zone, but it is best to keep to well-traveled, well-lit areas.

-It is also a good idea to not walk alone at night, anywhere in the city.
+It is also a good idea not to walk alone at night, anywhere in the city.

 If you want to sit on the beach and enjoy the night sky, do so only if your hotel has security and stay close to them- do not wander to a dark, secluded area on the beach.